c-herz/TMOHS1-Root-Utility/README.md

 ## Description

-An interactive python script enables root access on the T-Mobile (Wingtech) TMOHS1, as well as providing several useful utilites to change the configuration of the device.
+An interactive python script that enables root access on the T-Mobile (Wingtech) TMOHS1, as well as providing several useful utilites to change the configuration of the device.

 ## Features